A school teaches in three ways: by what it teaches, by how it teaches and by the kind of place it is

 Catriona studied Design for Communication Media at Manchester Polytechnic.
 Prior to teaching, she has worked as a graphic designer / illustrator for museums in Cheshire, a fresco restorer in Italy, an illustrator at The British Museum, architectural technician, bar person, shop assistant and cleaner.

 Kingsmead is the fourth school Catriona has worked at.
-Her first teaching job was at Victoria Road, Northwich after which she went be deputy head of a small school in Wilmslow with provision for children with BESD where she took on the role as acting headteacher for two years.
+Her first teaching job was at Victoria Road, Northwich after which she went be deputy head of a small school in Wilmslow with provision for children with BESD where she took on the role as acting headteacher for over two years.
 Following a stint as deputy head at a large, diverse school in inner-city Manchester she returned to Northwich in 2004 to take up the headship at Kingsmead, her dream job, where she been since the school's opening in 2004 and where she qualified as a specialist dyslexia teacher.

 Lisa has been with us since 2004 when she joined us as out first Reception teacher.
 She has worked for the Local Authority as a leading subject leader for Mathematics, where she supported Mathematics leaders across Cheshire.
 As deputy head, as well as leading and supporting staff at Kingsmead, Mrs Rutter-Brown was seconded to a school facing additional challenges.

 In 2016 Lisa's work on behalf of adopted pupils and their families was recognised by Adoption UK and MP Stephen Timpson who wrote to commend our work as an adoption friendly school.
+In 2020 we were recognised by CW&C as an Attachment Friendly school.